 All chest cases require acceptance of histologic or culture proof.
-Exceptions must be cleared by Dr. Galvin (see below).
+Exceptions must be cleared by Dr. Frazier (see below).
 Cases should be accompanied by chest radiographs whenever possible.
 CT cases should have both mediastinal and lung windows.
 Any well-correlated case will be accepted.
 However, the following subject areas are of particular interest:

 - High‐resolution thin‐section CT of diffuse lung disease — gross specimens are helpful but not critical.
 There must be, however, an open lung or transbronchial biopsy.
 A combination of thick and thin sections is optimal.
 Coronal reconstruction to demonstrate the distribution is also helpful.

 - Diffuse lung disease treated with lung transplantation — if properly prepared, these cases allow gross photography of the sectioned lung.
 Imaging from multiple points in time is important to illustrate the natural course of disease.

 - Infectious Pulmonary Disease

 - AIDS-Related Thoracic Disease

 - Airways Disease

 - Inhalational Lung Disease — to best correlate pathologic material with chest radiographic studies, please work with your pathologist before the pulmonary tissue is resected to arrange for inflated and fixed lung specimens.
 A variety of techniques are nicely detailed in Dr. E.R.
 Heitzman's book, The Lung, 2nd edition, St. Louis: CV Mosby, 1984 (pp. 412).
 Macrosections as well as microsections of the inflated fixed tissue would significantly improve the radiologic/pathology correlation.
 Inflated whole lung (or lobar/segmental) specimen radiographs of any pulmonary case would be greatly appreciated.